-Browser access for a Windows AWS machine Forums / NoMachine for Windows / Browser access for a Windows AWS machine Tagged: AWS, browser_access, Desktop_Enterprisee, windows This topic contains 1 reply, has 2 voices, and was last updated by Tom 1 week, 3 days ago.
+Browser access for a Windows AWS machine Forums / NoMachine for Windows / Browser access for a Windows AWS machine Tagged: AWS, browser_access, Desktop_Enterprisee, windows This topic contains 1 reply, has 2 voices, and was last updated by Tom 2 months, 1 week ago.
 Viewing 2 posts - 1 through 2 (of 2 total) Author Posts August 5, 2019 at 07:53 #23159 moustafa_nabil3Participant Hi all, I have created a Windows Server 2019 Machine on AWS I accessed it using Windows Remote Desktop connection, then I downloaded and installed NoMachine Enterprise Desktop (the evaluation version) I also added a rule for the inbound security group: TCP, port: 4000 from any IP TCP, port: 4080 from any IP But whenever I try to access the machine using chrome on my laptop (http://<machine public name>:4080), I got: Either: connection refused message Or: <IP> took too long to respond I am not sure where is the problem.
 Another trial I did was: Login to the machine using Windows Remote Desktop Open google chrome on this remote machine Try to access the machine using: http://localhost:4080 It connects and asks me for user name and password.
 But I can’t figure out which username and password I should use.
 It always give the message like “Authentication failure”.
 This means, mot probably, there is a problem in Amazon AWS security group, or Amazon firewall.
 Does any one know settings we need to access a Windows machine or Linux machine using the browser?
 August 8, 2019 at 15:02 #23245 TomParticipant Hello, please connect to your Windows via https protocol.
 To do this please add to security group two rules: Custom UDP for port 4443 for source set your client IP.
 Custom TCP for port 4443 for source set your client IP.
 After this you can connect to Windows via browser on your client using https://machine_ip:4443 Please use the same username and password as you do an for RDP connection.
-Author Posts Viewing 2 posts - 1 through 2 (of 2 total) You must be logged in to reply to this topic.
+Author Posts Viewing 2 posts - 1 through 2 (of 2 total) This topic was marked as solved, you can't post.